MicrosoftDocs/cpp-docs/docs/standard-library/basic-filebuf-class.md

 The default file opening protection, equivalent to the *shflag* parameter in [_fsopen, _wfsopen](../c-runtime-library/reference/fsopen-wfsopen.md).

 ### Return Value

+If the buffer is already open, the function returns a null pointer.

 If the file pointer is a null pointer, the function returns a null pointer.
 Otherwise, it returns **this**.